sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/helm.md

 ```

 This will also configure the OpenTelemetry Collector to export trace data to this instance.
 No further configuration is required.

-### Advanced Configuration Methods

-The Helm chart is new and still under active development, and our values.yaml (and therefore the customization available to use via an override file) may not cover every need.
-Equally, some changes are environment or customer-specific, and so will never be part of the default Sourcegraph Helm chart.

-The following guidance for using Kustomize with Helm and Helm Subcharts covers both of these scenarios.

-> ⚠️ While both of these approaches are available, deployment changes that are not covered by Sourcegraph documentation should be discussed with either your Customer Engineer or Support contact before proceeding, to ensure the changes proposed can be supported by Sourcegraph.
-This also allows Sourcegraph to consider adding the required customizations to the Helm chart.

-#### Integrate Kustomize with Helm chart

-For advanced users who are looking for a temporary workaround, we __recommend__ applying [Kustomize](https://kustomize.io) on the rendered manifests from our chart.
-Please __do not__ maintain your own fork of our chart, this may impact our ability to support you if you run into issues.

-You can learn more about how to integrate Kustomize with Helm from our [example](https://github.com/sourcegraph/deploy-sourcegraph-helm/tree/main/charts/sourcegraph/examples/kustomize-chart).

-#### Helm subcharts

-[Helm subcharts](https://helm.sh/docs/chart_template_guide/subcharts_and_globals/) can be used for permanent customizations to the official Sourcegraph helm chart.
-This is useful for changes such as adding a new resource unique to your deployment (PodSecurityPolicy, NetworkPolicy, additional services, etc.).
-These are long-lived customizations that shouldn't be contributed back to the Sourcegraph helm chart.

-With a subchart, you create your own helm chart and specify the Sourcegraph chart as a dependency.
-Any resources you place in the templates folder of your chart will be deployed, as well as the Sourcegraph resources, allowing you to extend the Sourcegraph chart without maintaining a fork.

-An example of a subchart is shown in the [examples/subchart](https://github.com/sourcegraph/deploy-sourcegraph-helm/tree/main/charts/sourcegraph/examples) folder.

-More details on how to create and configure a subchart can be found in the [helm documentation](https://helm.sh/docs/chart_template_guide/subcharts_and_globals).

 ## Cloud providers guides